-Property Taxes
+3. Property Taxes

 Property taxes become an enforceable lien on real property on January 1 of the year it is levied.
 Taxes are payable in two installments in the subsequent year.
 The first installment is an estimate based on the prior year billed levy (55%) and is due in March.
 The second installment is due on August 1, or 30 days from the mailing of the tax bills if issued later than July 1.
 The second installment is based on the remaining amount of the levy on file with the County.
-Bills are issued and collected by cook County who remits the SSA's share to the City who then remits the monies to the SSA.
+Bills are issued and collected by Cook County who remits the SSA's share to the City who then remits the monies to the SSA.

-The Due from City of Chicago consists of TIFF funds of \$5,288 earned in 2014 but not yet received.
+The Due from City of Chicago of \$18,029 consists of TIF funds earned in 2015 and 2016 but not yet received.

-Related Party Transactions
+4. Related Party Transactions

 The SSA is affiliated with the Edgewater Chamber of Commerce, which provides certain administrative services for the SSA.
-As of December 31, 2014, \$0 was payable for services or goods provided.
-This is due to the fact that the payments of services happen in the same month as the services or goods provided.
+As of December 31, 2016, \$16,890 was payable for services or goods provided.
+This resulted from the time lag that 1) goods and services are being provided or reimbursable expenditures occur, 2) transactions are recorded in the accounting system and 3) payments are being made.